-This recipe for Pork Carnitas (Mexican Pulled Pork) is tender meat slow cooked with citrus and spices, then broiled to crispy perfection.
-It’s a perfect taco filling and tastes even better if it’s made a day in advance.
+This recipe for Mexican pork carnitas is tender meat slow cooked with citrus and spices, then broiled to crispy perfection.
+Carnitas is the perfect taco filling and tastes even better if it’s made a day in advance.

-This Mexican pulled pork takes about 3 hours to cook so plan accordingly.
+This pork carnitas takes about 3 hours to cook so plan accordingly.
 There’s not a ton of prep work and the ingredient list is pretty minimal; you’re really just waiting for your oven to do its magic as the pork slowly transforms into something tender and succulent.

 You can use pork butt or boneless pork country ribs for this recipe.
 Both cuts are well marbled and are from the shoulder area of the pig.
 I tend to use the pork country ribs because they’re really inexpensive and they’re already cut into strips which makes it even easier to cut the meat into cubes for the recipe.
 You basically just brown the meat, add in some herbs, aromatics and oranges and then wait.